schalkventer/css-view-transition-resources/README.md

 This example is a single HTML page that simply pulls in a `script.js` file to generate the content in the browser itself with Javascript.
 This example is effectively the same as all examples above, but uses the JavaScript `document.startViewTransition` method instead of the `@view-transition` CSS rule.

 You should be able to simply open the `index.html` directly, but it is recommended that you use HTTP to serve the file locally.

+In the example the HTML is simply replaced with each change via the `innerHTML` method (instead of moving actual DOM nodes around).
+This is significant since it means that the animation uses the `view-transition-name` assignment, to determime when something is the same element (for animation purposes) regardless whether it is a completely newly created HTML DOM node.
+Note `view-transition-name` only influences the animation, and other rules around DOM references (for example focus state) still apply.

 ### Custom Animations ([examples/custom-animations](https://github.com/schalkventer/css-view-transition-resources/tree/main/examples/custom-animations))